KaloGH/identity-project/README.md

-## Deployment
+## Run i Local

-To deploy this project in chrome run
+To run this project in chrome run

 ```bash
   $> flutter run -d chrome
 ```

-To deploy this project in mobile device
+To run this project in mobile device

 ```bash
   $> flutter devices